-Although the performance of most types are the same, the type you choose will influence your workflow greatly.
+Although the performance of most types is the same, the type you choose will influence your workflow greatly.

 The projects you want to do and your previous experience will largely determine which is the best heat press machine for you.

 The Clamshell shell model heat press is the most straightforward and intuitive model.
 If you are looking to buy a heat press for the first time, we would recommend going with this model.

 The upper plate opens up to an angle of around 75 degrees similar to a clamshell or alligator’s mouth.
 Since the top plate opens vertically it can be operated in small spaces.